|Hoplite Home Page

 |After clenching all the nails and pins, I

-to dry thoroughly (outside, phew!), I sanded again with the belt
+(outside, phew!), I sanded again with the belt sander.

 |Then I glued the felt lining down over the back of the rim, and was again able to do it without puckers.
 Yea!
 The color isn't actually quite as garish as it looks in these photos, but there is some mottling due to old water damage.|

-on heavy cardboard before attaching it to the bowl, I
+out on heavy cardboard before attaching it to the bowl, I

-simply glue in place, with a couple clamps.
+to simply glue in place, with a couple clamps.
 For the

 |The leather rim is painted with casein/milk